devth/yetibot-cli/README.md

 # yetibot-cli

-:warning: **Not maintained.** If you're interested in this, ping me and I'll probably make it work! :warning:
+:warning: **Not maintained.** If you're interested in this, ping me / open an issue and I'll probably make it work! :warning:

-A CLI to your [YetiBot](https://github.com/devth/yetibot)
+A CLI to your [Yetibot](https://github.com/devth/yetibot)

 ## Configuration